To access and print a PDF version of this "How To", please click here.

 Perkins Loans are campus-based even though it is also a Federal Title IV loan program.
-Communication and transactions carried out on this loan are between you and UCLA’s billing servicer, Heartland ECSI.
-You can contact Heartland ECSI at (888) 549–3274 or access the Heartland ECSI website at www.heartland.ecsi.net to check status, make payment or download deferment and forbearance forms.
-You may also directly contact the UCLA Collections Office at (310) 794–2812.
+Communication and transactions regarding this loan type are between you and UCLA’s billing servicer, Heartland ECSI.
+You can contact Heartland ECSI by phone at (888) 549–3274 or access their website at https://heartland.ecsi.net/ to check status, make payment or download deferment and forbearance forms.
+You are also welcome to contact the UCLA Collections Office at (310) 794–2812.

-If you are having trouble locating your loans, please utilize the Bruin Dollars and $ense How To Find Your Loans.
+Having trouble locating your loans?
+Utilize the Bruin Dollars and $ense How To Find Your Loans.

-For both Stafford and Perkins Loans, an unemployment deferment is available with documented proof that you are not working or working less than 30 hours weekly.
+For Direct, Stafford or Perkins Loans, an unemployment deferment is available with documented proof that you are not working or working less than 30 hours weekly.
 (Please be aware that interest does accrue on unsubsidized loans during deferment.)

-Many people find themselves not eligible for any form of deferment, but still have trouble on occasion making payment.
-If you find yourself in this situation, you may request a forbearance.
-Technically, a forbearance is not a deferment; it is a category all it's own.
-It means a temporary cessation of payment due to the inability to pay.
-Forbearance is based on an individual’s current financial hardship and is granted at the discretion of the lender.
-To request a forbearance, simply contact your loan holder; explain your circumstances; and then, provide your lender with any requested documentation.
+Many people find they are not eligible for any form of deferment, but still have trouble on occasion making payment.
+If you are in this situation, you may request forbearance.
+Technically, a forbearance is not a deferment; it is a category all its own.
+Forbearance means a temporary cessation of payment due to the inability to pay.
+It is based on an individual’s current financial hardship, and is granted at the discretion of the lender.
+To request forbearance, simply contact your loan holder.
+Explain your circumstances; and then, provide your lender with any requested documentation.

-During a period of forbearance, regardless of whether your loan is subsidized or unsubsidized, interest continues to accrue.
-Also, be aware that following the expiration of your forbearance you are responsible for paying the accumulated interest.
+During a period of forbearance, interest continues to accrue on the loan.
+Also, be aware that following the expiration of your forbearance, you are responsible for paying the accumulated interest.
 Please note that the Stafford and Direct Loans unpaid interest can be capitalized by your lender, turning the unpaid interest into new principal, upon which you will be charged interest.

 (UCLA attempts to provide up-to-date information in our Bruin Dollars and $ense How To Series.
 Please be aware that the content of this document is based upon information that was correct at the time of publication.
 All information pertaining to and gathered from both UCLA and other sources is subject to change without notice.)